Approximate Gram-Matrix Interpolation for Wideband Massive MU-MIMO Systems: Conclusions

 We have studied the performance of exact and approximate interpolation-based Gram matrix computation for wideband massive MU-MIMO-OFDM systems.
 Instead of performing a brute-force (BF) computation of the Gram matrix for all subcarriers or using exact interpolation schemes, we have proposed two simple, yet efficient approximate interpolation methods.
 We have demonstrated that channel hardening in massive MU-MIMO enables the proposed \zeroth and \first order interpolation schemes to perform close to that of an exact BF computation at only a fraction of the computational complexity.
 In addition, the proposed approximate interpolation methods are more robust to \revision{channel-estimation errors and receive-side antenna correlation} than exact interpolation methods.

 \revision{There are many avenues for future work.
 We expect the use of higher-order approximate Gram-matrix interpolation schemes to perform better at an increase in complexity.
 An analysis of such methods is left for future work.
 Our results also indicate that the broad range of existing exact interpolation schemes for small-scale, point-to-point MIMO systems, e.g., matrix inversion and QR decomposition~\cite{BB2004,CBBHB2005} can be made more robust and less complex in massive MU-MIMO systems if combined with approximate, low-order interpolation schemes.
 In fact, the recent result in \cite{MAMMOET} for approximate interpolation of matrix inversion demonstrates this claim in a massive MU-MIMO scenario via simulations.
-In addition, a performance analysis of the proposed or other approximate interpolation methods in more realistic systems that suffer from frequency and timing offset is left for future work. }
+In addition, a performance analysis of the proposed or other approximate interpolation methods in more realistic systems that suffer from frequency, timing offset, and \revisiontwo{a more realistic model for receive-side correlation} is left for future work. }